Nancy Pelosi Rebukes Maxine Waters for Endorsing Harassment of Trump Officials

 But Pelosi’s statement may be a sign that she views the emerging conversation as a headache to avoid, as the party tries to focus like a laser on health care ahead of the midterms.
 No other prominent Democratic lawmaker has endorsed Waters’s approach, though Senator Cory Booker did say that confronting Trump officials was permissible as long as people “lead with love.”

-Naturally, President “Above the Fray” Trump took the opportunity to remind everyone that when it comes to bad behavior, he still takes the crown.
+The leader of the Republican party had a slightly different take, reminding everyone that when it comes to bad behavior, he’s still the king.

 In America in 2018, the civility comes straight from the top.